BHFock/git-cl/README.md

 ## Project status

-`git-cl` is considered feature-complete.
-It remains available for use, fork, or adaptation under the license terms.
-Further changes are not planned.
+`git-cl` is feature-complete and stable, with core functionality tested locally.
+While it's not yet been used extensively in real-world, long-term workflows, it’s ready for practical use.

+Further development is not planned.
+The project is shared as-is for anyone who finds it useful, or wishes to fork or adapt it under the license terms.

 ## License